PresidentTree94/form-utils/README.md

 # @presidenttree94/form-utils

-A tiny, type‑safe form‑handling utility that turns form elements objects and schema into a fully typed form system with parsing and update helpers.
+A tiny, type‑safe utility that turns form elements, objects, and schema into a fully typed form system with parsing and update helpers.

 ## The problem